Home AlsaceCycling in Alsace: the 3 Countries Loop

 Price: €2.50 admission

-Link to the museum website
+Link to the museum’s website

 _

 Where to have lunch in Leymen?
-La couronne d’or
+La Couronne d’Or

 10 rue principale, 68220 Leymen

-Price: starters between €4 and €16 / main dishes between €16 and €34
+Price: starters between €4 and €16 / main courses between €16 and €34

-Link to the restaurant website
+Link to the restaurant’s website

 _